Istria: From prehistory to Roman times

+Middle Ages

 The first Avaro-Slavic invasion of Istria was recorded in 599.
-Another major incursion occurred around 600-602, in which all of Istria was devastated with fire and rapine.
+Another major incursion occurred around 600–602, in which all of Istria was devastated with fire and rapine.
 This was followed by the 611 invasion, the most devastating for the peninsula.
 It remains unclear when and how the first Slavic settlement occurred.
 Traces of early Slavic incursions and settlement are scarce.
 A few Avar findings have been discovered on the Istrian territory, chiefly around Nesactium.
 By 642 the Slavs were settled in the peninsula, as indicated by the mission of an abbot Martin, sent by Pope John IV to rescue captives held by the pagans in Istria and Dalmatia.

 After the barbaric invasions, the western part of Istria was annexed to the Lombard Kingdom in 751, and then annexed to the Frankish kingdom by Pepin of Italy in 789.
 In 804, the Placitum of Riziano was held in the Parish of Rižan (Risanum), which was a meeting between the representatives of Istrian towns and castles and the deputies of Charlemagne and his son Pepin.
 The report about this judicial diet illustrates the changes accompanying the transfer of power from the Eastern Roman Empire to the Carolingian Empire and the discontent of the local residents.

 Afterwards it was successively controlled by the dukes of Carantania, Merania, Bavaria and by the patriarch of Aquileia, before it became the territory of the Republic of Venice in 1267.
 The medieval Croatian kingdom held only the far eastern part of Istria (the border was near the river Raša), but they lost it to the Holy Roman Empire in the late 11th century.